-Although this passage is repeatedly used to prove man has an immortal soul that animals do not have most translations other than the King James apply it to the living breathing being or person, not to an invisible inter part of a person.
-Adam being spoken of as a "living being" [nehphesh] proves he was mortal, not immortal, just as all "living beings" [nehphesh] fish, birds, animals, are mortal, not immortal.
+Although this passage is repeatedly used to prove man has an immortal soul that animals do not have, most translations, other than the King James, apply it to the living breathing being or person, not to an invisible inter deathless part of a person.
+Adam being spoken of as a "living being" (nehphesh Strong's Hebrew word #5315-"a breathing creature") proves he was mortal, not immortal, just as all "living beings" (nehphesh) fish, birds, animals, are mortal, not immortal.
 How can this be one of the proof texts used to prove Adam was made with an immortal soul?
-If it proves Adam had an immortal soul then it proves that fish have an immortal soul that cannot die.
+If it proves Adam had an immortal soul, then it proves that fish have an immortal soul that cannot die.

-It is importance to understand that it is being said that animals and mankind are a soul [are living beings] not that animals or mankind have a soul [have a part, an immortal, invisible, no substitute something in them that cannot die].
-Many assume Genesis is saying only mankind has souls but animals do not.
-Because of what they have been taught most, without realizing it they read into this that only mankind has a soul that is an immortal, invisible, no substitutes something that cannot die.
+It is importance to understand that it is being said that both animals and mankind are a soul (are living beings), not that animals or mankind have a soul (have a part, an immortal, invisible, no substitute something in them that cannot die).
+Many assume Genesis is saying only mankind has souls, but animals do not.
+Because of what most have been taught, without realizing it they read into this that only mankind has a soul that is an immortal, invisible, no substitutes something that cannot die.
 This causes them to believe that only this immortal part of them self will be saved (more on this at the end of this chapter).

 THE BREATH OF LIFE: Some have switched from the soul being the immortal part of a person to the spirit being the immortal part of a person that animals do not have.
-"Then the Lord God formed man of dust from the ground, and breathe into his nostrils the breath of life; and man became a living being" The phrase "breath of life" that was breathed into man is the same Hebrew "breath of life" in Genesis 7:21-22 that is in the nostrils of birds, cattle, men and beasts.
-It is not a soul that men have but animals do not have; it does not say that God breathed into Adam an immortal soul; the breathless body that God made from the earth is what became a living breathing being [nshahmah].
-God did not tell Adam he had a body that was made from the earth but the real Adam was made of something not from the earth.
+"Then the Lord God formed man of dust from the ground, and breathe into his nostrils the breath of life; and man became a living being."
+The phrase "breath of life" that was breathed into man in Genesis 2:7 is the same Hebrew "breath of life" in Genesis 7:21-22 that is in the nostrils of birds, cattle, men and beasts; the "breath of life" in animals is the same "breath of life" that is in persons.
+The "breath of life" (1) is not a immortal spirit, (2) is not a immortal soul that men now have but animals do not have; it does not say that the "breath of life" God breathed into Adam was an immortal deathless spirit or soul and his immortality was passed on to all mankind; the breathless body that God made from the earth is what became a living breathing being when the "breath of life" was breathed into the breathless body.
+God did not tell Adam he had a body that was made from the earth, but the real Adam was made of something not from the earth; how can anyone not see that the "breath of life" in an earthly body of a man or of an animal cannot be changed into an immortal spirit?